 Academies are not allowed to run a deficit without remedial action.
-Any that open with a transferred deficit will need to agree at the earliest opportunity with EFA, a plan to repay it from GAG installments.
-Academies that develop a deficit after opening will have to agree a restructuring plan with EFA.
+Any that open with a transferred deficit will need to agree at the earliest opportunity with ESFA, a plan to repay it from GAG instalments.
+Academies that develop a deficit after opening will have to agree a restructuring plan with ESFA.

 Revenue funding: start-up grant